 He is a part of the South Orange-Maplewood Interfaith Clergy Association and the Newark Clergy Affairs Committee.
 Additionally, he is a part of the Maplewood Police Department-Clergy Alliance, working to build a more just community.
 Rabbi Olitzky is also a part of the Rabbinical Assembly‘s Social Justice Commission, working to bring issues of social justice to the forefront of the Jewish community.
 Committed to creating warm and welcoming communities and opening the tent of the Jewish community, he is also a Big Tent Judaism Professional Affiliate.
 During his tenure in Jacksonville, he served as a rabbinic presence on the interfaith clergy advisory council of Hubbard House, Jacksonville’s Domestic Violence shelter, spearheaded efforts to get the Jewish community involved in city-wide social justice work through ICARE (Interfaith Coalition for Action, Reconciliation, and Empowerment), and served as a “clergy ally” for JASMYN (Jacksonville Area Sexual Minority Youth Network).

-He is a passionate Baltimore Orioles fan and loves spending time with his family – his wife Andrea and children Cayla Penina and Noah Abraham.
+He is a passionate Baltimore Orioles fan and loves spending time with his family – his wife Andrea and children Cayla Penina, Noah Abraham, and Hannah Faye!
 He looks forward to meeting you!